adamgordonbell/agbell.github.io/posts/2012-06-15-creeping-determinism.md

 ---
-title: Incrementing
+title: Creeping Determinism
 author: Adam Bell
-tags: paul-graham, haskell
+tags: essay
 ---
 Let’s say that you won the lottery.
 That would be great, wouldn’t it?